 Articles and pre-prints

-- "Time-domain boundary integral formulations for combined-type boundary conditions in linear thermoelasticity".
+- "Boundary integral formulations for transient linear thermoelasticity with combined-type boundary conditions".

-- "A priori and a posteriori error analysis of an HDG method for semi-linear elliptic problems in curved domains".
+- "A priori and a posteriori error analysis of an unfitted HDG method for semi-linear elliptic problems".

-- "Adaptive hybridizable discontinuous Galerkin discretization of the Grad-Shafranov equation by extension from subdomains".
+- "Adaptive hybridizable discontinuous Galerkin discretization of the Grad-Shafranov equation by extension from polygonal subdomains".

 - "Time-domain boundary integral methods in linear thermoelasticity".